Some advice for students. Updated for 2025.

 - carve out real time, consistently, towards making this happen

 Here are some projects I worked on during college!
 Some of them were just a few weekends of messing around.
+In the age of LLMs, side projects are accelerated by 5-30x.

 Generally, career-y activities include but are not limited to: